cwolfhope/Trends-in-LOL-Player-Performance/README.md

-# Statistical Trends in Gaming Performance Data
+# Trends in LOL Player Performance
 # Analyzing the Top 100 Zac Mains for Trends in Personal Statistic Data

 # Preface